rakutentech/android-miniapp/miniapp/USERGUIDE.md

     - If no, download the latest version and then return the downloaded version.
 - If the device is disconnected from the internet and the device already has a version of the mini app downloaded, then the already downloaded version will be returned.

-After calling `MiniApp.create`, you will obtain an instance of `MiniAppDisplay` which represents the downloaded mini app.
+After calling `MiniApp.create` and all the "required" manifest permission has been granted, you will obtain an instance of `MiniAppDisplay` which represents the downloaded mini app.
 You can call `MiniAppDisplay.getMiniAppView` to obtain a `View` for displaying the mini app.

 The following is a simplified example: